 This is a great tool for increasing engagement by getting more subscribers that are active inside your channel community.

-These are people which will like, share and comment on your videos.
+These are people who will like, share, and comment on your videos.

 Tip #7 Keep it updated